I moved from London to Skye seeking peace, wilderness and a life closer to nature.

 It would be a kind of Castaway or Girl Friday experience, only without the sand or the sunshine!

-I located my temporary home; a set of beautiful but precipitous craggy islands about 40 minutes out of Stornoway in the Outer Hebrides.
-Their owner, Tom, was incredibly kind and accommodating, if a little bemused by my requests.
+I located my temporary home; a set of windswept islands about 40 minutes away from the nearest harbour.
+Their owner was incredibly kind and accommodating, if a little bemused by my requests.

 Shortly after I’d secured my stay I was lucky enough to win a grant from Tim Moss’ brilliant Next Challenge and a big bundle of kit from Lyon Outdoors.
 It doesn’t seem like an unusual adventure so I was heartened to see that people were interested.